caracalla/jukugo/README.md

 * Spin up api server and live public client

 * On the server:
-    * Replace `sanitize_jmdict` with a real sed or awk script and improve performance
     * Handle pagination
     * Figure out a better way to sort the data such that the most commonly used and/or relevant terms are delivered first
         * Take flags such as "obsolete term" and "word containing out-dated kanji" into account?